ak-hu/admin-dashboard-django-bootstrap/README.md

-# Admin Dashboard
+# Admin Dashboboard

-Admin Dashboard is a web application built with Django, utilizing Jinja2 and jQuery to create a responsive and user-friendly admin dashboard.
+Web application built with Django, utilizing Jinja2 and jQuery to create a responsive and user-friendly admin dashboard.
 It leverages the power of Bootstrap to enhance the application's visual aesthetics and provide a consistent and modern UI experience.

 ## Features